19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) the method of computing the minimum sum; and

-(iii) the amount of the minimum sum which may be withdrawn, and the manner in which the minimum sum may be withdrawn, after a member has attained the age of 60 years or such other age as may be prescribed;
+(iii) the amount of the minimum sum which may be withdrawn, and the manner in which the minimum sum may be withdrawn, after a member has attained the prescribed age;

 [25/2008 wef 01/11/2008]